How to Troubleshoot Merge Issues

 Target repository at <path> has uncommitted changes. |

-Main repo has uncommitted work | Commit or stash in main repo |
+Repository root checkout has uncommitted work | Commit or stash in the repository root checkout |

 Missing worktree for WP##.
 Expected at <path>.
-Run: spec-kitty agent workflow implement WP## |
+Run: spec-kitty agent action implement WP## |

-Expected worktree doesn't exist | Run spec-kitty agent workflow implement WP## |
+The resolved execution workspace for that WP does not exist yet | Run spec-kitty agent action implement WP## |

 Branch <branch> does not exist |